 The practice and technology of war is a profound force of history, while literature in the Russian context has long been concerned with social and political questions.
-The two courses in this FIG, one a lecture course and the other a lecture-discussion course, offer disciplinary introductions to literature and history and ask basic questions about social, political, and technological change.
-They converge in an exploration of Napoleon's invasion of Russia and its profound effects in both Russia and the rest of the world.
+The two lecture courses in this FIG offer disciplinary introductions to literature and history and ask basic questions about social, political, and technological change.
+They converge in an exploration of Napoleon’s invasion of Russia and its profound effects in both Russia and the rest of the world.
 Students in this FIG usually participate in several activities, such as a trip to Special Collections to view first-hand war diaries, letters and other wartime primary documents, meeting for lunch at the Glenwood restaurant, a tour of the Jordan Schnitzer Museum of Art, and a trip to Saturday Market for lunch and Voodoo Doughnuts.

 RUSS 204 Introduction to Russian Literature - CoreEd or major satisfying course, 4-credits